+Beets like to planted near bush beans, anything in the cabbage family, corn, leeks, lettuce, lima beans, onions, and radishes.
 Do not plant beets near mustard and pole beans.
 (Where to get the “Bible” of companion planting)

 Beets take about 45 to 65 days to mature, unless you are harvesting them early for baby salad greens.
 Pick the greens anytime, but harvest the roots when they are between 1 and 3 inches wide, for greatest sweetness.

-Pick small or medium-sized beets whose roots are firm, smooth-skinned and deep in color.
+Roots should be firm, smooth-skinned and deep in color.
 Smaller, younger beets may be so tender that peeling won’t be needed after they are cooked.